 - a book’s thesis and major argument

 - a book’s style

-As well as all academic papers, a critique has its structure:
+As well as any other type of academic paper, a critique has its structure.
+It should include:

 - An introduction with a clear thesis statement.

 - A body with your synopsis and arguments.

 - A conclusion with your article summary and thesis restatement.

 So, let’s get right to it.
 Here’s how to write a critique essay that’s worth A+.

 No matter if it was a teacher who assigned a particular book for you to analyze or you had a freedom of choice here, you’ll need to do research and craft a detailed essay outline before writing.